HSF/hsf.github.io/_gsocblogs/2022/blog_EtherpadPlugin_MohammadWarid.md

 # Post Midterm Period

 ## Support for multi-user collaboration
-The main goal for the project was an in-app workflow, targeted to onboard new users over the etherpad each possessing a unique ID.
+The main goal for the project was an `open file in app` workflow, targeted to enable users of a cloud storage opening and working with their files into Etherpad, each possessing a unique ID.
 This was achieved by fetching query parameters from a custom `/setEFSSMetadata` endpoint, thereby passing successful or error based responses to the wopiserver, which then allocated a new url to serve the etherpad user.
 The endpoint was protected against validation checks for bogus inputs like invalid `padID` and `API` key.

 ## Debouncing padUpdate event
 The `padUpdate` event in etherpad is supposed to fire on every new change to the etherpad.
 This is more noticeable when dealing with every keystroke event.
-To lower the amount of `pending 202` requests at the wopiserver’s end, the `padUpdate` event was debounced by a factor of 3000 milliseconds.
+To lower the amount of requests at the wopiserver’s end, the `padUpdate` event was debounced by a factor of 3000 milliseconds.
 After this implementation, only the latest updated change was taken into account.

 ## Triggering close event on window close or when user leaves the collaborative pad
 In etherpad, if the user leaves or closes the browser tab, the     `userLeave` event is invoked.
 This was passed down to the wopsiserver as a `URL` parameter.
 The user content that existed inside the database was also cleared.